How to Get a Duplicate RC Online & Offline?

 - Valid PUC certificate

-Fee for Getting a Duplicate RC
+Fee for Duplicate RC

 Here is a table highlighting the fee structure to get a duplicate RC: